 - 10. The devices entered are set in the Disk I/F. Click Next. - 11.
+Set up Ping network partition resolution resource.
+Click Add or Edit.
+On the IP address list, click Add or Edit with selecting a group No. on the group list that you want to edit, and enter the IP address in IP Address.
+Click OK. - 12.
+The entered device name is set in the Ping I/F. Click Next. - 13.
 When a mirror resource is used in the cluster environment, configure the settings of mirror disk connect.
 Click Add or Edit and enter the IP address of the mirror disk connect in IP Address.
 Click OK.
-The IP address entered is registered to Mirror Disk Connect I/F. - 12.
+The IP address entered is registered to Mirror Disk Connect I/F. - 14.
 Click Finish.